Are You Interested in Being on the Show?

 We’re always on the lookout for people that have stories to tell on how their networking techniques have uniquely impacted their business or community!Sign Up

-Can you share with our listeners one of your favorite networking experiences that you’ve had?
+Can you share with our listeners your most successful or favorite networking experience that you’ve had?

-How do you stay in front of them best nurture your network in your community?
+How do you best stay in from of and nurture your network?

-If you could go back to your 20-year-old self, what would you tell yourself to do more or less of or differently with regards to your professional career?
+Let’s go back to your 20-year-old self.
+What would you tell yourself to do more or less of or differently with regards to your professional career?

 Wow, that is a loaded question because hindsight is always 20-20, and boy, if I knew then what I knew now, I’m certain that my attitudes on all the number of things would be completely different than they were.
 I never considered myself to be a know it all, but I would always listen to myself when I was certain that I was correct.
 I always dug my heels in and that was not very flexible on certain things.
 Looking back I would be more flexible, I would be more open to seeing other ways of doing things even if I was certain.
 Listen, I’ve done this before, I’m lock stock and barrel certain that this is going to work.
 I’ve done it before, but maybe not as well as the idea that somebody else just came up here.
 So I think that’s probably what I would tell myself, be a little bit more open, be more flexible, and always be a better listener.

 Do you have any final words of advice to offer our listeners with regards to growing and supporting your network?